apnadkarni/blt/doc/comboentry.rst

     either by clicking on the menu item or using the **invoke** operation.
     If *cmdString* is "", then no command is invoked.
 The default is "".

+  **-foreground** *colorName*
+    Specifies the foreground color of the button.
+The default is "lightblue2".

   **-relief** *reliefName*
     Specifies the 3-D effect for the button.  *ReliefName* indicates how the button should appear relative to the *comboentry* window.